nix-community/autofirma-nix/docs/src/installation_home_manager_module.md

 1. AutoFirma is only available to the specified user(s)
 2. Firefox integration is limited to specific Firefox profiles
+3. DNIeRemote integration allows using your phone as an NFC card reader for your DNIe
+4. The FNMT certificate configurator helps with requesting and managing digital certificates
-3. Each user can have their own customized setup
+5. Each user can have their own customized setup
-4. Only users who need these tools will have them installed
+6. Only users who need these tools will have them installed

 ## Rebuild and Apply